SensorThings-Dashboard/SensorThings-Dashboard/README.md

 ## Run the Project

-To cross-compile and test your project run
+To cross-compile and test your project, run
 ```sh
 gulp test
 ```

-To start your server run:
+To start your server, run:
 ```sh
 gulp server
 ```

-You can reach the server by the URL http://localhost:8080/webpack-dev-server/public/index.html The URL has to be opened by a browser with single origin policy disabled or you will not be able to get data from other SensorThings-servers.
+You can reach the server at the URL http://localhost:8080/webpack-dev-server/public/index.html The URL has to be opened in a browser with single origin policy disabled.
+Otherwise, you will not be able to get data from multiple SensorThings API servers.

 ### Windows (Chrome)
-stop all chrome processes.(Go to the Taskmanager.
-Closing all chrome windows isn't enough.)
+Stop all Chrome processes.
+(Use the task manager.
+Closing all Chrome windows is not sufficient.)

-go to the folder chrome.exe is located and run:
+Go to the directory that contains chrome.exe and run:
 ```sh
 chrome.exe --disable-web-security --allow-file-access-from-files --user-data-dir="C:/Chrome"
 ```

 ### OSX (Chrome)
-stop all chrome processes, then run:
+Stop all Chrome processes, then run:

 ```sh
 open -a "Google Chrome.app" --args --disable-web-security --allow-file-access-from-files --user-data-dir